W. & A. Fletcher Company

 By 1921 the company had been associated with over 320 vessels ranging from tugs to ocean going ships and had operations to a repair yard with a 440 ft floating dry dock.
 Competing with other yards W. & A. Fletcher won the bids for 21 of 56 vessels that were converted to Army transports.

 W. & A. Fletcher Co. was merged with five other New York-based shipbuilding/ship repair companies to form United Dry Docks, Inc. in February 1929.

-In 1938 the Hoboken Shipyard was sold to Bethlehem Shipbuilding Corporation.
-The Hoboken Shipyard closed in 1982.
+In 1938, the Hoboken Shipyard was sold to Bethlehem Shipbuilding Corporation.
+The shipyard was closed in 1982.